FAQ - VPS

 -

-Tracking the Leader Schedule: Continuously monitor the leader validator schedule for your region using tools such as the Solana Beach API or Solana RPC APIs (
+Tracking the Leader Schedule: Continuously monitor the leader validator schedule for your region using the ERPC Leader Slot API (

 Q. How can I achieve zero-block (zero-slot) trading?